sgjsakura/SignalRHubProxyGenerator/README.md

 ## Background

-ASP.NET Core SignalR is a excellent successor for original ASP.NET SignalR framework, it provides fast, low latency and reliable duplex communication between web server and various clients (including Windows desktop, Web page, etc.).
+ASP.NET Core SignalR is an excellent successor for original ASP.NET SignalR framework, it provides fast, low latency and reliable duplex communication between web server and various clients, including Windows desktop, Web page, etc.

-SignalR uses framework-independent serliazation to provide data tarnsfer compabitlity between different client development environments, which introduce a major side effect that developers must implements all intermediate types and action calls manually.
-The original ASP.NET SignalR can generate a Javascript proxy script file in order to simplify the client development with strong-typed method calls and data type definitions.
-However in the new .NET Core version, this feature is removed; also, it provides little help for other clients rather than Javascript ones (e.g. clients using C#).
+SignalR uses framework-independent serliazation to provide data tarnsfer compatbility for different client development environments, which introduce a major side effect that developers must implements all intermediate types and action calls manually.
+The original ASP.NET SignalR can generate a Javascript proxy script file in order to simplify the Javascript client development, while in the new .NET Core version, this feature is removed; also, it provides little help for other clients rather than Javascript ones (e.g. for clients using C#).

-You may using shared libraries to share data types beteween client and server project in order to simplify data type definition work, while sometimes the source code of the server is not under your control and thus you cannot share codes.
-And what's more, the interface and action calls definition is ever not sharable since they are business types with heavy logic code written.
+You may use shared libraries to share data types beteween client and server projects in order to simplify data type definition work, however, sometimes the source code of the server is not under your control and thus you cannot share codes.
+And what's more, the interface and action calls is never sharable, since they are business types with heavy logic code inside.

-This project tries to take the advantage from the newly introducec C# source generators features to simplify the SignalR hub client design process for .NET Standard project using C# 7.3 or later.
-The source generator will parse the hub type information on the server and then generate easy-to-use proxy types for them.
+This project tries to take the advantage from the newly introduced C# source generator feature, in order to simplify the SignalR hub client design process for .NET Standard project using C# 7.3 or later.
+It will parse the hub type information at server and generate easy-to-use proxy types for them at your client.
 Drop the borning code copying off and just enjoy focusing on your core business!

 ## How to Use